Table of contents

-MBRS 2.0, the Malaysian Business Reporting System, introduces significant updates for businesses in Malaysia.
+MBRS stands for the Malaysian Business Reporting System, which introduces significant updates for businesses in Malaysia.
 Released on 25 September 2024 by the Companies Commission of Malaysia (SSM), MBRS 2.0 is developed based on the latest Malaysian Financial Reporting Standard (MFRS), Malaysian Private Entity Reporting Standard (MPERS) and the revised requirements under the Companies Act 2016 (CA 2016).

 With immediate effect, companies must use MBRS 2.0 to submit annual returns, financial statements, and exemption applications in the digital XBRL (eXtensible Business Reporting Language) format.
-This updated platform makes it easier to submit reports with its improved features and more intuitive interface.
+This updated platform, with its improved features and more intuitive interface, makes it easier to submit reports.

-In this guide, we’ll explain what MBRS 2.0 is, its main features, and how to use it.
+In this guide, we’ll explain what MBRS stands for, its main features, and how to meet the new MBRS filing requirements.
 Whether you are new to the system or upgrading from the previous version, this guide will help you get started.

 What is MBRS 2.0?